 Getting carried away with festive spending can mean your credit score takes a knock, which can last for months or even years to come.

-According to the Bank of England, we spend almost £800 more in December than in any other month.
+According to the Bank of England, a typical UK household spends over £700 more in December than in any other month.
 But it’s possible to spend wisely and enjoy Christmas with friends and family without putting yourself into debt and harming your credit score.

 Here are seven ways you can take care of your credit score over the festive season: